ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {: #plans-and-provisioning}

 You can select which plan to use when you
 [provision your {{site.data.keyword.cloudant_short_notm}} service instance](#provisioning-a-cloudant-nosql-db-instance-on-ibm-cloud).
-The plans are Lite, Standard, and Standard on Transaction Engine.
+The available plans include Lite, Standard, and Standard on Transaction Engine.
 When you select a plan, Capacity displays, and the Cost estimator shows the monthly charge for the selected plan.
 By default, the [Lite plan](#lite-plan) is selected.

 ![{{site.data.keyword.cloudant_short_notm}} service instance plan selection](../tutorials/images/img0005c.png){: caption="Figure 1. {{site.data.keyword.cloudant_short_notm}} service instance plan selection" caption-side="bottom"}